Hal Mohr: Honors

-Mohr served as president of the American Society of Cinematographers from 1930 to 1931.
-Then, for two terms from 1963 to 1965 and finally from 1969 to 1970.
-He was one of the first members of the Academy of Motion Picture Arts and Sciences, and a senior member of the Academy's Board of Directors.
-He headed the Academy's Cinematography Branch for over 20 years, and was also a part of the Academy of Television Arts and Sciences.
-Before his death, he would travel the country promoting cameramen and the industry of cinematography.
+Mohr served three times as president of the American Society of Cinematographers: from 1930 to 1931; then two consecutive terms, from 1963 to 1965; and, finally, from 1968 to 1969.
+He was one of the first members of the Academy of Motion Picture Arts and Sciences, as well as a senior member of its Board of Directors and the head of its Cinematography Branch for over 20 years.
+He was also a part of the Academy of Television Arts and Sciences.
+Before his death, Mohr would travel the country promoting cameramen and the industry of cinematography.

-For his many contributions to motion pictures and the film industry, Hal Mohr received a star on the Hollywood Walk of Fame located at 6433 Hollywood Blvd.

-Personal life
+Personal life and death

+The first two of Mohr's three marriages ended in divorce.
+First, from 1919 to 1925, was Aileen Gosher (née Gocher, aka Jescher), with whom Mohr had three children, a son, Michael, and two daughters, Aileen and Joan.
+The second Mrs. Mohr was actress Claire Del Mar, married in 1926 and divorced three years later.

-On December 7, 1934, Mohr married actress Evelyn Venable, whom he met on the set of the Will Rogers film David Harum.
-Strict vegetarians, they had two daughters, Dolores and Rosalia, and the couple remained married until his death in 1974.
+On December 7, 1934, Mohr married actress Evelyn Venable, whom he had met on the set of the Will Rogers film David Harum.
+Strict vegetarians, they had two daughters, Dolores and Rosalia.

+Following a brief illness, Mohr died on May 10, 1974 at St. John's Hospital in Santa Monica, survived by his wife and all five children.

+Legacy

+On Wednesday, May 26, 1976, for his many contributions to motion pictures and the film industry, Mohr received a star on the Hollywood Walk of Fame, in front of the Hollywood Pacific Theatre at 6433 Hollywood Blvd.